 However, it is not possible to transfer all the embryos obtained in the cycle to the patient's uterus in a single attempt.
-The main reasons are these two:
+The two main reasons are:

 - The intention to avoid multiple pregnancy.
 In this way, a single embryo will be transferred whenever possible, i.e. without compromising the chances of success.

 It should be noted that the optimization of embryo freezing techniques that has taken place in recent years makes it possible to cryopreserve leftover embryos without compromising their survival rates.
 In addition, the quality of the treatments and embryo selection techniques has also increased.

 Considering undergoing a fertility treatment?
 By getting your individual Fertility Report your will see different clinics especially selected for you out of the pool of clinics that meet our strict quality criteria.
 Moreover, it will offer you a comparison between the fees and conditions each clinic offers in order for you to make a well informed choice.

 All these advances allow more single embryo transfers to be performed without decreasing the pregnancy rates per ovarian stimulation cycle.
 However, these improvements in turn lead to an increasing number of surplus embryos.